toreanderson/toreanderson.github.io/_posts/2016-02-22-ipv6-only-data-centre-rfcs-published.markdown

   logging.
 * It allows for IPv4-only applications or devices to be hosted in an otherwise IPv6-only data centre.
 This is accomplished through an optional component called a *SIIT-DC Edge Relay*.
-This is what is being decribed in [RFC 7756](https://tools.ietf.org/html/rfc7756).
+This is what is being described in [RFC 7756](https://tools.ietf.org/html/rfc7756).

 ## The history of SIIT-DC